-Defendants accused of violating probation should consult with an attorney.
-Probation revocation hearings are much harder to win than trials.
+If you are accused of violating probation, consult with an attorney.
+Probation revocation hearings are much harder to win than trials.3

-4. Can the receiving state change the terms of probation?
+4. Can the receiving state change my terms of probation?

 Yes, as long as the changes are consistent with the receiving state’s probationary terms for the same crime.

 Also, the cost of probation in every state is different.
 In Nevada, probation supervision is $30 a month.
-And there are no fees to apply for transfer to Nevada.
-For the cost in other states, see the ICAOS cost chart.
+Plus there are no fees to apply for transfer to Nevada.
+For the cost in other states, see the ICAOS cost chart.4

 The Interstate Compact Offender Tracking System (“ICOTS”).
-It is a web-based system.
-And it eases the interstate transfer of supervision of probationers.
+This web-based system eases the interstate transfer of your probation supervision.

 Each year ICOTS processes 150,000 transfer requests.
 It also logs such information as:

-- When a probationer leaves or enters a state,
+- When you leave or enter a state,

 - Whether any violations occurred, and